duncan-bayne/secret-santa/README.md

 status
 ------
-Secret Santa was last tested on Monday 10th December 2012.
+Secret Santa was last tested in December 2013.
 As it uses screen-scraping, changes to the eBay page layout may have broken it since then.
 YMMV.

 licence
 -------